Flickerstick

-Flickerstick is an American alternative rock band from Fort Worth, Texas.
+Flickerstick is an American alternative rock band from Fort Worth, Texas, formed in 1997.
+The band rose to national attention in 2001 by winning VH1's reality competition series Bands on the Run, after which it signed with Epic Records and reissued its album Welcoming Home the Astronauts.
+Flickerstick disbanded in 2009 before reuniting in 2022.

 Band history

 Band formation and early years

 Flickerstick was formed in Fort Worth, Texas, by high school friends Brandin Lea (lead singer, guitarist) and Cory Kreig (guitarist, keyboardist).
 The two, who were guitarists in another local band, decided to put a band together and picked some friends to join them, including drummer Jeff Lowe.
 Brandin's brother, Fletcher (bassist) joined later and the band started doing local gigs.
 In 1997, the band self-produced and recorded their first album titled Chloroform The One You Love.

 The band played clubs in Dallas, adding Dallas-based drummer Dominic Weir in 1998, who started playing shows.
 The band borrowed $10,000 and made their second album titled Welcoming Home the Astronauts.
 The album sold in the Dallas area and at shows, and the band received local airplay.
 In early 1999, guitarist Rex James Ewing joined the band.
 Founding member Kreig has said that that's when they "hit [their] stride" thinking, "Hey, we have something here."